Airline says Dutch plane alert was false alarm

-SCHIPHOL, Netherlands (AP) — A security alert Wednesday night at Amsterdam's Schiphol Airport began when a hijacking warning on a plane was accidentally set off, a Spanish airline said.
+SCHIPHOL, Netherlands (AP) — A hijack warning was accidentally set off on a plane at Amsterdam's Schiphol Airport on Wednesday night, triggering a massive security alert, a Spanish airline said.

 Dutch military police earlier confirmed that the passengers and crew involved in a "suspicious situation" at Schiphol airport were safely off the plane.
 (Source: CNN)

 Air Europa said in a tweet that the scare that sent emergency services rushing to the airport was a false alarm.

-It said says a warning that triggers hijack protocols at airports "was activated, by mistake."
+A warning that triggers hijack protocols at airports "was activated, by mistake" on a plane that was bound toward Madrid, the carrier tweeted.
+It did not say who activated the warning or how.

-The carrier added that that all passengers "are safe and sound waiting to fly soon.
-We deeply apologize."
+"Nothing has happened, all passengers are safe and sound waiting to fly soon.
+We deeply apologize," the carrier said.

+The military police service earlier said it was responding to a suspicious situation at the airport on the outskirts of Amsterdam.
+Dutch media reported that emergency services including heavily armed arrest teams were deployed to the airport.

 "The situation is now safe," airport spokesman Dennis Muller told The Associated Press.
 "All flights can now depart."

-Dutch media reported that emergency services were deployed in big numbers at the airport.
+Dutch Justice Minister Ferd Grapperhaus said in a tweet that he was impressed by the "sharp and alert response of authorities and services, both local and national."

-An AP photographer near the main entrance said the situation appeared calm, with military police and civilian police officers visible inside the building.
+By late evening, an AP photographer at the airport's main entrance said the situation appeared calm, with military police and civilian police officers visible inside the building.
 Cars picking up and dropping off passengers continued to arrive as normal.

+Many departing flights were delayed, but the airport said in a statement that "regular operation" had resumed.

+The alert in the Netherlands came as Milan's Malpensa Airport was briefly closed while police investigated a suspicious item in someone's luggage that turned out to be a harmless computer part.
+Flights were taking off and landing normally during that time.

 Copyright 2019 Associated Press.
 All rights reserved.